Actify

 Pick any team meeting this week

-Add 10 minutes to an existing team meeting.
-No new calendar invite — that creates resistance.
+Add 10 minutes to an existing team meeting — no new calendar invite, that creates resistance.
 Use those 10 minutes for a Skill Swap: one person shares something non-work they're good at (cooking, chess, running, anything).
 Keep it casual.
 The goal is to learn something surprising about someone you see every day.
 In a group of 5, this takes exactly 10 minutes including questions.

 Meeting kickoff script